Close-up of a flowering amaranth plant with dark red seed heads and purple foliage.

 • Encouraging natural behaviors: Foraging keeps your birds entertained, healthy, and less likely to peck out of boredom.

-Before you dig in, it’s worth thinking through a few practical details that will affect what you can grow—and how well it will thrive.
+Before you start planting, it’s worth thinking through a few practical details that will affect what you can grow and how well it will thrive.
 One of the biggest factors?
 Your local climate and growing zone.

-Your USDA growing zone plays a huge role in what you can grow and how long your season is.
-Southern growers may be able to produce fresh greens or grains year-round, while those of us up north need to focus on fast-growing, cold-tolerant crops—or plan to preserve.
+Climate and Growing Zone: Your USDA growing zone plays a huge role in what you can grow and how long your season is.
+Southern growers may be able to produce fresh greens or grains year-round, while those of us up north need to focus on fast-growing, cold-tolerant crops, or plan to preserve.

-Coturnix quail require a protein-rich diet (20–24% protein for layers, slightly less for non-layers).
-Anything you grow should be seen as a supplement to a quality game bird feed—not a full replacement.
+Quail Nutritional Needs: Coturnix quail require a protein-rich diet (about 17% protein for layers, slightly less for non-layers).
+Think of what you grow as a supplement, not a replacement.

 High-Protein Plants